About Wild Women Hawai'i

 It isn’t a ministry or a co-led gathering.
 There is space for your truth, your pace, and your lived experience.

 We don’t prescribe a single path.
-What we honor is what feels true for you—tender, genuine, and rooted in place.
+What we honor is what feels true for you personally and genuinely.

 What We Offer

-Wild Women Hawai'i offers nature-rooted retreats that blend somatic care, forest bathing, and sisterhood — all held in the heart of the Big Island.
-Through intimate retreats, nourishing women’s circles and events, and one-on-one somatic sessions, we offer a gentle refuge for holistic wellness, body-based healing, and soul-deep belonging.
+Wild Women Hawai'i offers gatherings that blend somatic care, nature-rooted retreats, forest bathing, and overall kinship; all held in the heart of the Big Island.
+We offer a gentle refuge for holistic wellness, body-based healing, and kinship.

 Gratitude